-Nereo, owned by Deborah Sellar, is a 17-year-old Spanish-bred gelding.
+Nereo, owned by Deborah Sellar, is an 18-year-old Spanish-bred gelding.
 He was bred by former rider Ramon Beca and is by the thoroughbred Fines out of Berganza by the Hanoverian Golfi.
-Nereo is a full brother to Oliver Townends ride Armada (and a full brother to Andrew’s former rides Fenicio, Homero and Oplitas).
+Nereo is a full brother to Oliver Townends former ride Armada (and a full brother to Andrew’s former rides Fenicio, Homero and Oplitas).
 He was acquired as a four-year-old.
-He is the winner of the 2012 Pau CCI4* has been 3rd at Badminton (2013) and 2nd at Burghley (2011 & 2016), was 4th individually London Olympics 2012.
-Nereo has over 2700 BE points.
+He is the winner of the 2012 Pau CCI4* and the winner of Badminton 2017.
+He has also been 3rd at Badminton (2013) and 2nd at Burghley (2011 & 2016) and was 3rd at the 2010 WEG and 4th individually London Olympics 2012.
+Nereo has over 3,000 BE points.

 Dam Berganza (Golfi)